 You may see the below window.
 Click on the Events Selection tab.

-Refer to below screenshot with the highlighted area.
+Refer to the below screenshot with the highlighted area.

 Now, execute the queries as mentioned above.